Great Learning: Writing and influence

 The Great Learning developed from many authors adapting to the needs and beliefs of the community at the time.
 The Cheng brothers, Yi (1033–1107) and Hao (1032–1085) both utilized the Great Learning's philosophies.
 Their ideas met with strong official opposition, but were reconstituted by Zhu Xi.
 Cheng's idea of yi was that it was identical with nature, which he believed was essentially good.
 Cheng's yi emphasized the necessity of acquiring knowledge.

 During the Southern Song Dynasty, Zhu Xi rearranged the Great Learning and included it in the Four Books, along with the Doctrine of the Mean, the Analects of Confucius and the Mencius.
 Zhu Xi separated the Great Learning, which was originally a chapter in the Classic of Rites.
 Zhu Xi organized the book as Jing followed by ten expositions.
 Zhu Xi was a student of Li Tong.
 Zhu Xi developed the Chengs' Confucian ideas and drew from Chan Buddhism and Daoism.
 He adapted some ideas from these competing religions into his form of Confucianism.

 Li Ao, a scholar, poet, and official, used and brought attention to the Great Learning.
 After the Song and Yuan Dynasties, The Great Learning became a required textbook in schools and a required reading for imperial examinations.
 During the Warring States Xunzi and Mengzi were influenced by the Great Learning.
-The Great Learning also greatly influenced countries like Japan and Korea.
+The Great Learning also greatly influenced countries like Japan, Korea, and Vietnam.

-Such critics such as Lu Xiangshan and Wang Yangming later disliked the Great Learning because of the stress on scholarship rather than action.
+Some critics such as Lu Xiangshan and Wang Yangming later disliked the Great Learning because of the stress on scholarship rather than action.
 Wang Yangming rejected Zhu Xi's changes and returned the text to the original, from the Classic of Rites.
 During the Han dynasty the Great Learning rose to prominence, and the Classic of Rites had to be re-organized by Dai De and Dai Sheng.
 They divided the book into five sections.
 This included the Great Learning, the Doctrine of the Mean, the Evolution of Rites, the Yili, and the "Etiquette and Rites".

 Han Yu and Li Ao both used The Great Learning.
 Li Ao incorporated a lot of Buddhist and Taoist ideas into his work.
 Zi Si – Confucius's grandson – is said to have taught Mencius and written the Doctrine of the Mean.
 He may also have written the beginning of the Great Learning.
 Ma Rong edited the Great Learning in the Han dynasty, giving his views of the general meaning.